lyndskg/GraphQL-Requests-Lib/README.md

 **5. <ins>Testing, Mocking, and Quality Assurance</ins>:**
 - Employ the Catch2 testing framework for unit testing and regression testing.
 - Design unit tests to validate individual functions and components of the library.
-- Consider implementing mocks or fakes for API responses during testing to simulate various scenarios.
+- Consider implementing mocks or fakes for API responses and WebSocket data during testing to simulate different scenarios.

 __6. <ins>Logging and Documentation</ins>:__
-- Integrate a logging library (such as Boost.Log) to record library interactions, requests, and responses.
+- Integrate a logging library (e.g., Boost.Log) to record library interactions, requests, responses, and WebSocket data.
 - Document code comprehensively using inline comments to explain complex functions and processes.
 - Create an extensive documentation guide, covering library installation, usage, troubleshooting, and contributing guidelines.
 - Provide sample code snippets and practical examples to guide developers through different aspects of the library.